Mysricnight/toribio/README.md

 Run the Django development server to start the application.

 9. Open and Test the Application
-Access the running application in a web browser.
+Access the running application in the web browser.
-Test creating, editing, and deleting student records.
+Test each one of this 3  creating, editing, and deleting student records. if its working then your done